OSTRICH2: Solver for Complex String Constraints: Specification Language

 Below is a minimal SMT‑LIB script to show some core features.
 The script uses the quantifier-free string theory with linear integer arithmetic (\verb+QF_SLIA+), contains three string variables \verb+x+, \verb+y+, and \verb+z+, and one integer variable \verb+l+.
 It \verb+assert+s constraints on the variables that are explained below.
 The final statements check the satisfiability of the constraints and produce a satisfying assignment.

 Constraints are written in a Lisp-style prefix notation.
 The first \verb+assert+ requires that the length of \verb+x+ is equal to $\mathtt{k} + 1$.
 The second requires that \verb+x+ is equal to the concatenation of \verb+y+ and \verb+z+.
-The third requires that \verb+x+ belongs to the regular language $(\{\mathtt{a}\} \cup \{\mathtt{b}\})^+$, represents a non-empty sequence of $\mathtt{a}$ and $\mathtt{b}$ characters.
+The third requires that \verb+x+ belongs to the regular language $(\{\mathtt{a}\} \cup \{\mathtt{b}\})^+$, which represents non-empty sequences of $\mathtt{a}$ and $\mathtt{b}$ characters.

 Standard Boolean connectives are supported.
 The example below requires \verb+x+ to either be the concatenation of \verb+y+ and \verb+z+ or the concatenation of \verb+z+ and \verb+y+.